samochieng/alx-low_level_programming/0x01-variables_if_else_while/README.md

 assign a random number to the variable n

 1-last_digit.c
 print the last digit of the number stored

+2-print_alphabet.c
+prints the alphabet in lowercase